Who will it help?

 ClearSpeak’s Pronunciation of the Order of Mass consists of a workbook and USB data stick of ‘listen and repeat’ audio tracks.
 The workbook gives you useful information on how to improve pronunciation but reference is made to the Perfect Pronunciation book should you need further detail on producing Standard English sounds.
 With some basic knowledge of these sounds, attentive repetition of the audio exercises will enable you to deliver the mass in a clear and well-paced manner.

 Variety of English

 The voice coach uses Standard Neutral English.
 This can best be described as a ‘softer’ variety of British Received Pronunciation (the Queen’s English).
 In short, it sounds less ‘over the top’ than RP but will be perceived as ‘good English’ anywhere in the world.
 It is known for its clarity and blends naturally with any ESL accent.

-This 67 page booklet has a printed copy of the key words and mass script used on the disks.
+This 57 page booklet gives you a printed copy of the key words and mass script for use with the audio tracks.
 It also outlines all English sounds and how to identify your sound ‘errors’.
 It provides techniques for changing pace and pronunciation clarity.

-The disks give practice on key words in the mass before moving on to the mass itself.
+You get ‘listen and repeat’ practice with key words in the mass before moving on to the mass itself.
 The key words selected occur frequently in the mass or are typically difficult for those with accent issues.
 Each word is presented leaving a gap for it to be repeated out loud.

 The mass script is presented twice, in different modes.
 In both cases, the goal is to listen and then mimic what is heard as precisely as possible.